-The primary bedroom – or main bedroom – is usually the largest bedroom in the home.
-Its main function is to provide a sleep sanctuary for the owner of the property, whereas the smaller bedroom often incorporates guest bedroom, spare room or kids' room ideas.
+The main bedroom, also known as the primary bedroom or master bedroom, is usually the largest bedroom in the home.
+Its main function is to provide a sleep sanctuary for the owner of the property, whereas the smaller bedroom often incorporates a guest bedroom, spare room or children's bedroom.

 How would you describe a master bedroom?

 The master bedroom is the main bedroom in the home.
 Its primary purpose is to provide a place for sleep.
 However, with more and more people working from home, the bedroom is often used study, or even a dressing area.

 One of the first things to consider when designing the main bedroom is lighting.
 ‘Well-planned lighting can make a bedroom or dressing room look larger,’ says lighting designer and Design Director at John Cullen, Sally Storey.